eclipse-archived/ceylon-lang.org/blog/2014-12-29-destructuring.md

 But looking into the future, you could also choose to see this as us dipping our toes in the water of eventual support for _pattern matching_.
-I remain ambivalent about pattern matching, and its certainly not something we find that the language is missing or needs, but lots of folks tell us they like it in other languages, so we're keeping our options open.
+I remain ambivalent about pattern matching, and it's certainly not something we find that the language is missing or needs, but lots of folks tell us they like it in other languages, so we're keeping our options open.
 Fortunately, the syntax described above well scale